 I will include the statement, "This meeting/program is not a Cedar County Library District activity," in all meetings and publicity, thus establishing that the Cedar County Library District is NOT a sponsor for my organization's program.
-I will not use the library's address/phone number as my organization's contact point."
+I will not use the library's address/phone number as my organization's contact point.

-I understand that failure to comply with the meeting room policy may result in loss of program/meeting room privileges.
+I understand that failure to comply with the meeting room policy may result in program/meeting room privileges.

-Policy.
+I have received, read, understood and agree to com Policy. iply with Cedar County Library Meeting Room

 Name of Organization Date

 Signature of Applicant Printed Name

 Signature of Authorized Person if not Applicant Printed Name

 Phone Numbers